SawWebFuture/parallax_scrolling/README.md

 #Parallax Scrolling by Scott Williams

-This is pure parallax scrolling website.
-This is to create the illusion of 3D space
+This is a fun experimentation with parallax scrolling on a website.
+It is used to create the illusion of 3D space.
+Lets have fun!